Seiya Suzuki Player Props: Cubs vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.7 K/9, the first-best in the league.
+- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff paces MLB.

-- The White Sox have a 4.60 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox's 4.61 team ERA ranks 24th across all league pitching staffs.

-- White Sox pitchers combine to give up the fourth-most home runs in baseball (139 total, 1.4 per game).
+- White Sox pitchers combine to allow the second-most home runs in baseball (143 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.